Helkozer/bank-marketing-classification/README.md

 |---|---|---|---|---|
 | **0.870** | **0.441** | **0.540** | **0.486** | **0.791** |

-Threshold optimization alone improved test F1 from 0.456 → 0.486, trading a moderate drop in recall for a substantial precision gain (0.359 → 0.441) — fewer wasted calls to uninterested clients.
+Threshold optimisation alone improved test F1 from 0.456 → 0.486, trading a moderate drop in recall for a substantial precision gain (0.359 → 0.441) — fewer wasted calls to uninterested clients.

 ## Why This Project Is Non-Trivial